 What to expect

-It is safe to say that the Sakar region is a micro area that has not been developed for tourism and that is part of the charm!
+It is safe to say that the Sakar region is a micro-area that is not yet developed and does not have masses of tourists coming through and that is part of the charm!

 - Visit to the Sakar Regional Wine Shop & Tasting Room including a tasting of a selection of wines from the region